PromyLOPh/eumel/overview.rst

 Hardware independence
-    The OS has *two* hardware abstraction layers, significantly improving its portability.
+    The OS has *two* hardware abstraction layers, significantly improving its portability_.
 The first one, Software/Hardware (SHard), provides functions for a concrete machine, such as the Olivetti M20, Amiga ST or IBM PC AT/XT.
 EUMEL0 (Urlader), the second layer, implements a virtual machine on top of a specific processor architecture like Z80 or x86.
 Programs are